 - Reserve funds minimize the need for special assessments or borrowing.
 For most association members, this is the most important reason.

 - Reserve funds enhance resale values.
 Lenders and real estate agents are aware of the ramification for new buyers if the reserves are inadequate.
-Many states require association to disclose the amounts in their reserve funds to prospective purchaseers.
+Many states require association to disclose the amounts in their reserve funds to prospective purchasers.

 - The American Institute of Certified Public Accountants (AICPA) requires the community association to disclose its reserve funds in its financial statements.